fabiomichelini/alsarecorder/README.md

 Than make it executable with ```chmod +x alsarecorder``` and double click on it.

 ### pre-build
 Just download zip, unpack and double click on pre-builded executable ```alsarecorder```.
-Is tested on Debian 10.
+Tested on Debian 10.

 ### screenshot
 <img src="/media/screenshot.png" width="300" />